Woodbine Entertainment Group ("we" or "our") offers a range of racing, gaming and entertainment products, which are available across North America and

 Security and Disclosure of Your Personal Information

 We recognize your concerns about the security of the Personal Information which you provide to us.
 Our processes and procedures keep your Personal Information safe and secure.
 We have different safeguards in place (physical, technological and organizational).
-While we use reasonable efforts to protect your Personal Information, we cannot guarantee the security of your Personal Information or of any information that is transmitted via the Internet.
+While we use reasonable efforts to

 Your Personal Information will not be sold to any organization for any purpose.